Charles H. MacDowell: Career

 MacDowell was an honorary life member and served as president of the National Fertilizer Association from 1904 to 1906 and from 1920 to 1921.
 He was associated with the Florida Academy of Science and was a member of the Florida section of the American Chemical Society.
 He had inventions and patents in the chemical and fertilizer fields.
 He was director of the Garfield National Bank.
 He was president of the Western Society of Engineering in 1921 and had a membership in the American Institute of Mining & Metallurgical Engineering, the American Association for the Advancement of Science, the Chicago Historical Society, the International Chamber of Commerce and the Field Museum of Natural History.
 He was a fellow of the Royal Society of Great Britain.
 He was also director of the Orange County chapter of the American Red Cross, the Orange County Republican Club, Winter Park Chamber of Commerce, and the Thomas K. Baker Museum of Natural Sciences.
 He was a member of the board of directors of the Beal-Maltbie Shell Museum, Rollins College and the Winter Park University Club.
 From 1946 to his death, he was a member of the industrial division of the department of new industries of the Florida State Chamber of Commerce.
 He was chairman of the National Affairs Committee of the Winter Park Chamber of Commerce.

 Personal life

-MacDowell married Janet Borland, daughter of Matthew W. Borland, of Chicago.
+On October 25, 1892, MacDowell married Janet Borland, daughter of Matthew W. Borland, of Chicago.
 She died in 1929.
-He married Claire L. In 1929, he lived at the Drake Hotel in Chicago.
+In 1929, he lived at the Drake Hotel in Chicago.
+On October 27, 1934, he married Claire Leavitt.
 His hobby was golfing.

 In 1941, he moved to Winter Park, Florida.
 He died on March 4, 1954, at a hospital in Orlando.
 He was buried in Palm Cemetery.